NATIONAL TWILIGHT ZONE DAY

 Always observed on May 11th, National Twilight Zone Day features mysterious twists and turns highlighted with eerie background music and unexplainable occurrences.

 The television show The Twilight Zone was created, written, and narrated by Rod Serling.
 It premiered on October 1, 1959.
 The episodes were wildly popular, stretched the imagination, and captivated viewers.
 The show aired from 1959-1964.
 Rod Serling also created the show’s spin-off called Night Gallery.

 Each episode presented unique stories that led the viewer on a journey into an unknown situation.
 The characters often revealed their backstories through intense exchanges.
 Settings ranged from the wild west to penthouse suites.
 And yet each story took place in the 5th dimension, in The Twilight Zone.

 HOW TO OBSERVE #NationalTwilightZoneDay

-- Guests can also dress up as characters from their favorite episodes.
+- Invite guests to dress up as characters from their favorite episodes.

 NATIONAL TWILIGHT ZONE DAY HISTORY

 National Day Calendar continues to research the founder of this day.
 However, they seem to have slipped into The Twilight Zone.